UKHomeOffice/passenger/README.md

 java -jar admin/target/admin-0.0.1-SNAPSHOT.jar
 java -jar public/target/public-0.0.1-SNAPSHOT.jar
 ```
-in the root of the project, which will then make the apps availaible on
+in the root of the project, which will then make the apps available on
 ```
 http://localhost:8082
 http://localhost:8080